oracle-livelabs/oci-migration/streaming-kafka/kafka-client/kafka-client.md

      ./consumer.sh
      </copy>
      ```
+  - During the first run, the topic (stream) will be created.
   - You will see that some messages are produced and consumed by the Kafka client.
      ```
 $ ./build.sh